makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     source /u/rpi/poky-rocko/oe-init-build-env ~/ratt/firmware/rpi/yocto-build

-_Ignore the common target text that is spit out here - we don't build those targets._
+_Ignore the common suggested build target text that is spit out here - we don't build those targets._

 ### Start a build of the RATT image

     bitbake ratt-image

-_Wait a long time...
-2-3 hours typically_
+_Wait a long time..._  2-3 hours typically.
+More RAM, faster disk, and more/faster cores will help but it's building a lot of stuff.
+Yocto Project does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much smaller.

 ## Copying to SD Card

-Insert the SD card into your reader, and make sure the USB device is attached to the Virtual Machine.
+Insert the SD card into your USB reader, and make sure the USB device is attached to the Virtual Machine.

 ### Find the device with a combination of dmesg/lsblk